Sipann/SVG/README.md

 # SVG Icons

-A list of home-made SVG Icons in pure inline SVG.
+A list of hand-coded SVG Icons.

+## Why?
+Some people do crosswords, others love sudoku.
+I hand-code SVG.
+There's nothing wrong with that!

 ___